 Fight free-radicals with horseradish root

 But there’s a small catch.
 While fresh horseradish can help fight cancer, to get the most benefits you’ll need to make sure you’re getting the right kind.

 The USDA divides fresh horseradish up into three different grades based on the length and diameter of the roots…

 - U.S. Fancy: Minimum length of 8 inches, no less than 1 1/2 inches in diameter

 - U.S. No 1: Minimum 6 inches long when the diameter is 1-1/4 inches or more

 - U.S. No 2: no less than 4 inches in length and not less than 1/2 inch in diameter.

-When researchers compared eleven different samples of horseradish, the highest grade—U.S. Fancy—came out the clear winner, according to the study published in the Journal of Agricultural and Food Chemistry.
+When researchers compared eleven different samples, the highest grade—U.S. Fancy—came out the clear winner, according to the study published in the Journal of Agricultural and Food Chemistry.

 Make your own homemade horseradish

-Here’s a recipe to try.
-But do keep in mind fresh horseradish is hot, so when preparing and using it treat it like you would hot peppers.
+Just keep in mind fresh horseradish is hot.
+So when preparing and using it treat it like you would hot peppers.